 Shoppers on Martinique will find the best in French goods as they hunt through the boutiques on the island.
 China, crystal, designer clothing, fashion accessories, liquor, perfume, and wine can all be purchased cheaply, and all are high in quality.

-One of the more interesting speciality shops in the area is Galerie Sophen.
-This venue is found in Trois Ilets, Martinique.
+One of the interesting specialty retailers in this area is Galerie Sophen.
+They are situated in Trois Ilets, Martinique.
 An art shop which sells watercolors made by Sophie and Henry, Sophen is ideally located right near the pier shuttle -- making it a great spot to pick up a souvenir of the island.
-If you are looking to call before you go, do so at (059) 666-1364.
+If you are looking for something specific and want to call before making reservations, do so at (059) 666-1364.

 A second option is Foundation Clement, which is found 9.6 mi.
-(15.5 km) to the east-northeast of Galerie Sophen.
+(15.5 km) from Galerie Sophen.
 Undertaking the patronage and preservation of Caribbean artwork, Foundation Celement is the top spot for fine art exhibits on Martinique.
-If you would like to call ahead of time, do so at (059) 654-6207.
+To contact them, call (059) 654-6207.

 Centre des Metiers d'Art: A souvenir shop set above the rest for its beautifully handcrafted offerings, Centre des Metiers d'Art has a wide selection of gifts and artwork available that will serve as the perfect momento of your time on Martinique.

 A selection of specialty shops on Martinique are provided in the following table.

 |Centre des Metiers d'Art||Art Gallery||--||Downtown Forte de France|

 |Ceramics and Pottery Shop||(059) 677-8585||1.9 mi.
 Northeast of Central Ste.
 Luce|

 |Foundation Clement||Art Gallery||(059) 654-6207||1.2 mi.
 South-Southwest of Central Le Francois|